Ajithkumar337/Project1/README.md

-# Project1
-House Price Prediction using ML
+# House Price Prediction Using ML
+#Overview
+House price prediction using machine learning involves collecting housing data, preprocessing it for cleaning and feature engineering, selecting a regression model like linear regression, decision trees, or ensemble methods, then training and evaluating the model's performance to predict house prices accurately.